 As age has forced many to adapt from running to walking, the community spirit has only grown stronger.
 Many of the walkers note how important the track’s surface is, especially for those managing bad knees or backs.
 The SCH track provides a safe, reliable space where health, wellness, and friendship can intersect.

 What began as a way to stay active has turned into a community tradition, one that reflects SCH’s broader commitment to building connections that extend beyond classrooms and teams.
-On any given morning, as the sun rises over Willow Grove Avenue, the walkers remind us that the SCH community is not defined solely by students and teachers—it’s built by the neighbors, alumni families, and friends who find belonging here too.
+On any given morning, as the sun rises over Willow Grove Avenue, the walkers remind us that the SCH community is not defined solely by students and teachers.
+It’s built by the neighbors, alumni families, and friends who find belonging here, too.